containers/podman/docs/podman-run.1.md

 Labeling systems like SELinux require that proper labels are placed on volume content mounted into a container.
 Without a label, the security system might prevent the processes running inside the container from using the content.
-By default, podman does not change the labels set by the OS.
+By default, Podman does not change the labels set by the OS.

 To change a label in the container context, you can add `z` to the volume mount.
-This suffix tells podman to relabel file objects on the shared volumes.
-The `z` option tells podman that two containers share the volume content.
+This suffix tells Podman to relabel file objects on the shared volumes.
+The `z` option tells Podman that two containers share the volume content.
 As a result, podman labels the content with a shared content label.
 Shared volume labels allow all containers to read/write content.